 We appreciate that the Coronavirus pandemic will have impacted the holiday plans of many staff.
 It is important, nevertheless, to take annual leave to get an extended break from work, even if you are not currently able to travel, see family or friends, or undertake your normal holiday activities.
 This may, in fact, be more critical for your health and wellbeing now, during this period of remote working and considerable change and uncertainty.

 The pandemic is expected to have a significant impact on the economy and Queen Mary.
 As such, we are also conscious of the need to prevent a build-up of untaken annual leave which would affect our operations next year and put additional pressure on staff to cover for their colleagues.
 Therefore, except in the specific circumstances outlined below, please request and take your annual leave before the end of the annual leave year (31 July 2020), in line with normal expectations.
 You should request your annual leave through MyHR for approval by your line manager.

-In approving up to five days’ carry over, line managers should agree a clear plan for use of this annual leave within a reasonable timeframe.
+When up to ten days' carry-over has been agreed, line managers should agree a clear plan for use of this annual leave within a reasonable timeframe.

 The usual adjusted carry over procedures for those staff on maternity / shared parental leave or on long-term sickness leave (not related to Coronavirus) remain applicable.
 For further information, please speak to your line manager or contact your HR Advisor.

 The Government has amended the Working Time Regulations 1998.
 Where it is not reasonably practicable for a member of staff to take their outstanding annual leave within the leave year due to the effects of Coronavirus, carry over of up to 20 days’ annual leave will be permitted, (pro rata for part-time staff).
 Such leave must be taken within the 2020/2021 and 2021/2022 Queen Mary annual leave years.